rahulsh1/rahulsh1.github.com/_posts/2015-05-20-Docker-Intro.md

 to create this heavy-weight Virtual machine that packages an entire Guest operating system with it.
 Due to its heavy weight nature, it was really cumbersome to distribute this 10GB+ file.
 There was no good way to automate the complete configuration.
 Also the Host you would run this on needs to be powerful enough(RAM ~ 8GB+) to be able to run this Virtual machine which often was a challenge given the kind of laptops most field folks carry.
 Running several such instance of VMs was impossible given the limited compute capacity of the host OS.
-Come `Docker` :whale:

-Docker addresses most of these problems quite beautifully and also the developers can no more close bugs by simply saying "It works on my machine" !!
+Come `Docker` :whale: Docker addresses most of these problems quite beautifully and also the developers can no more close bugs by simply saying "It works on my machine" :stuck_out_tongue:

 <center><img src="/assets/img/docker.png"></center>